JavaScript 101: Implicit Type Coercion

 Equality Coercion

-When comparing two values it’s important to know how Javascript actually handles the comparison.
+When comparing two values its important to know how Javascript actually handles the comparison.
+This is where things get properly unhinged.

 const a = 3;